pinalj/quotes-for-woocommerce/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.6.1 (11.04.2019) =
+* Fix - Internal 500 Error when updating to version 1.6
+* Fix - Deprecated WooCommerce filter was being used.
+Replaced with an active one.
+* Tweak - Modified the variables being passed to the email templates.

 = 1.6 (25.03.2019) =
 * Added a new setting in Quotes->Settings that allow to change the name of the Cart page when the cart contains only quotable products.